 The National Flood Insurance Program (NFIP) sets all of the rules and oversees the entire Flood Program.
 NFIP provides coverage to all flood insurance policy holders including renters, homeowners, and business owners.

-This program offers various Flood coverage options, depending on your property location.
-If you are a homeowner in a “low” hazard area, premiums start under $200 a year!
-Please note, if you do not purchase insurance in conjunction with closing on your home or building, there is a 30 day waiting period before your coverage starts.
+This program offers various flood coverage options, depending on your property location.
+For the average home in a “low risk” flood plain, premiums may be as low as $200 a year!
+Please note, if you do not purchase insurance in conjunction with closing on your home or building, there is a 30-day waiting period before your coverage starts.

 Don’t wait for a hurricane or storm surge to investigate your flood insurance options!
 Call or visit our offices today if you would like to purchase flood insurance or update an existing policy.